 MHRA Drug Safety Update (April 2022): Pregabalin (Lyrica): findings of safety study on risks during pregnancy

-AEDs can interact with hormonal contraceptives; see Contraception Guidance for more information
+AEDs can interact with hormonal contraceptives; see Contraception Guidance, Drug Interactions with hormonal contraception for more information

 Epilepsy itself is a condition for which there are no restrictions on the use of contraceptive methods, but restrictions may apply if certain antiepileptic drugs (AEDs) are used.